Writing & Editing

 The Excerpt field in WordPress is used to provide short introductions to Posts.
 Even though we don’t currently display excerpts on the home and category pages in BUzz, still ensure you fill them in as we might change this in the future.

-Add your text to the Excerpt field on the Add/Edit Post page – don’t exceed the 140-character limit.
+Add a one-sentence description to the Excerpt field on the Add/Edit Post page.

 If you can’t see the Excerpt field, it can be turned on in the Screen Options at the top of the Add/Edit Post page.